docker/buildx/README.md

 ## Working with builder instances

 By default, buildx will initially use the `docker` driver if it is supported, providing a very similar user experience to the native `docker build`.
-Note tha you must use a local shared daemon to build your applications.
+Note that you must use a local shared daemon to build your applications.

 Buildx allows you to create new instances of isolated builders.
 This can be